project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/114-christian-shearer-on-selling-100000-soil-carbon-credits-to-microsoft-on-the-blockchain.md

 ---
-title: 114 Christian Shearer on selling 100.000 soil carbon credits to Microsoft on the blockchain
+title: 114 Christian Shearer On Selling 100000 Soil Carbon Credits To Microsoft On The Blockchain
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-04-27)